 It is also insanely hot, ridiculously crowded, and fairly pricey.
-We will give you a few tips to avoid the searing heat, the hordes of tourists, and the wallet drain to fully enjoy this enchanting city whether walking the wall or enjoying a more off-the-beaten-path walk.
+Below, you’ll find tips to avoid the searing heat, the hordes of tourists, and the wallet drain so that you can fully enjoy this enchanting city whether walking the wall or enjoying a more off-the-beaten-path walk.

 The Old Town is fully encircled by a gorgeous wall built in the 15th century.
 According to some guide books, you haven’t visited Dubrovnik if you haven’t walked the walls.
 Initially we disagreed with this assertion and had no intention of doing the walls.
 Then, on our third day here, T woke up, saw the flags waving (a breeze!) and since it was a no-cruise ship day, decided we’d better check out the walls before advising our readers not to.
 It seemed only fair.

 To plan your walk around the cruise ship, be sure to check the cruise port schedule.